Achieving ~100x Compression on Scraped Pricing Data in ScyllaDB

-At Smartpricing we continuously scrape competitor prices from major booking platforms so our pricing models can see the market the way a revenue manager would.
+At Smartness we continuously scrape competitor prices from major booking platforms so our pricing models can see the market the way a revenue manager would.
 The raw volume of that feed is unreasonable: tens of millions of rooms, sampled many times a day, across many occupancies, lengths of stay, and rate plans.
 A naive storage layout would balloon into tens of terabytes within months.
-This post walks through how we landed on a design that keeps the full history online in roughly 300 GB on a small ScyllaDB cluster, at a compression ratio of about 100x compared to the uncompressed JSON we started with.
+This post walks through how we landed on a design that keeps the full history online in roughly 300 GB on a small ScyllaDB cluster—on the order of ~100× less than the corresponding raw JSON volume in our estimate, and with about 20× between uncompressed logical size and compressed on-disk data inside Scylla.

 The problem

 The scraper fans out against a large catalog of properties.
 For each property we receive a matrix of prices keyed by check-in date, length of stay, and rate plan, repeated every few hours.
-In the early days we stored each scrape as a row-per-observation in PostgreSQL and quickly ran into the usual problems: vacuum pressure, bloated indexes, and queries that needed to scan months of history for a single property taking much longer than the downstream pricing job could tolerate.
+In the early days we stored each scrape as a row-per-observation in Cassandra and quickly ran into a few problems: batch writes were too big and read queries were too slow.

 We also needed the full history to stay queryable.
 Analysts and model training jobs regularly ask for “all observations for property X between dates Y and Z”, and the answer should come back in seconds rather than minutes.
 Throwing old data into cold storage was not acceptable.